 Defenses

-- an accused was entrapped, and/or
+- you were entrapped, and/or

 - law enforcement conducted an unlawful search and seizure.